KSP-KOS/KOS/_sources/commands/files.txt

    filename.
 -  A bareword filename may contain file extensions with dots, provided it does not end in a dot.
--  If the filename does not contain a file extension, kOS will pad it with a ".ks" extension and use that.
+-  Commands that try to read files will add '.ks' to filenames if the original filename was not found, for example ``RUN abc.`` will first look for a file named ``abc``.
+If such a file is not found it will look for ``abc.ks``.

 Putting the above rules together, you can refer to filenames in any of the following ways: